GLOBAL MARKETS-Asia stocks advance as investors weigh impact of hawkish central banks | Business

 The World Bank on Tuesday slashed its global growth forecast by nearly a third to 2.9% for 2022, warning that Russia's invasion of Ukraine has compounded the damage from the COVID-19 pandemic, and many countries now faced recession.
 Nevertheless, U.S. stocks rallied to end higher for a second straight day, buoying the mood in Asia.

-India's central bank is also expected to raise rates later in the day (0430 GMT) in a bid to tame hot prices, with more hikes being priced in.
+"Upside risks to inflation as highlighted in last policy meetings have materialized earlier than expected," RBI Governor Shaktikanta Das said after the policy decision.
 On Thursday, the European Central Bank meets and markets are expecting it to at least lay the groundwork for rapid rate rises, if not begin them with a small hike.[ECBWATCH}

-"I think the hikes coming from the central banks, or the frontloading is actually positive because it will allow us to kind of curb inflationary pressures," said Trinh Nguyen, senior economist at Natixis in Hong Kong, adding markets could be correcting from Tuesday’s "overreaction".
-"But I wouldn't say that it's an reversal, unless a change of data will tell us otherwise," Nguyen said.
+"I think the hikes coming from the central banks, or the front-loading is positive because it will allow us to kind of curb inflationary pressures," said Trinh Nguyen, senior economist at Natixis in Hong Kong, adding markets could be correcting from Tuesday's "over-reaction".
+"But I wouldn't say that it's a reversal unless a change of data will tell us otherwise," Nguyen said.

 U.S. Treasury Secretary Janet Yellen told senators on Tuesday that she expected inflation to remain high and the Biden administration would likely increase the 4.7% inflation forecast for this year in its budget proposal.
-Chinese stocks were supported by hopes its economy is slowly getting back on track as strict COVID-19 lockdowns are relaxed.
-Hong Kong's Hang Seng index rose 1.22%, while China's benchmark index CSI300 edged up by 0.47%.
+Chinese stocks pared back earlier gains in morning trading and dipped 0.03%.
+Investors remain cautious about the outlook of the economy which is slowly getting back on track as strict COVID lockdowns are relaxed.

+"It certainly feels like the tide is turning on the mainland, though the overall tone still leans more cautiously optimistic, with key emphasis on 'cautiously'," Stephen Innes, managing partner at SPI Asset Management said in a note.
+Meanwhile, shares in Hong Kong were supported by the regulatory easing in Beijing, with tech companies advancing on policy relaxations.
+The Hang Seng Index recorded a 2% hike, with Hang Seng Tech Index rising 4%.

+Hong Kong's share of Bilibili Inc jumped more than 10% on Wednesday to lead gains in gaming stocks, as China's gaming regulator on Tuesday granted publishing licenses for 60 games.
+E-mini futures for the S&P 500 fell 0.3%, while the pan-region Euro Stoxx 50 futures were up 0.5%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)